AnaHill/AnaHill.github.io/_posts/2025-03-01-learn-write-posts.md

 ---
 layout: post
-title: "How to start blogging using GitHub Pages (my first post!)"
+title: "How to start blogging using GitHub Pages"
 date: 2025-03-01
 last_modified_at: 2025-03-03
-categories: [blog]
+categories: [blogging]
+tags: [GitHub Pages, Jekyll, Blogging]
 ---

 In this **my first blog post** (oujee! 🤓😎), I describe how to combine Jekyll and GitHub Pages to make a blog post.
 Briefly, you should